skurhse/trans-hotlines/README.rst

   :emphasis:`US`
   - 24/7 - Free and confidential phone, text and chat services for LGBTQ young people.

   We’re here for you.
-If you are thinking about harming yourself — get immediate support.
+If you are thinking about harming yourself—get immediate support.

 Suicide prevention lifelines
 ----------------------------